How to Clone Old Computer to New Computer (No Reinstalling)

 When upgrading to a new computer, transferring all your data, settings, applications, and system configurations can be a challenging task.
 Instead of manually reinstalling everything, cloning your old computer to a new one allows you to create an exact copy of your system and migrate it seamlessly.
 This ensures that your new PC retains the same operating system, files, and preferences without any data loss or reinstallation hassles.

 Whether you're migrating to a new PC with the same hardware or a different hardware configuration, the right cloning method will ensure a smooth transition.
-In this guide, we will walk you through the preparations and provide detailed steps for both scenarios using AOMEI Backupper Professional, a powerful and user-friendly disk cloning software for Windows 11/10.
+In this guide, we will walk you through the preparations and provide detailed steps for cloning old PC to new PC.

 Preparations Before Cloning a Computer